nxy7/blog/content/posts/How I reduced CI rust tests duration 3,5 times with caching and Nix!.md

       });
 }
 ```
-There are many resources on nix flakes, but all You need to know for now is the fact that with this flake when i run `nix develop .#ci -c $SHELL` nix will make development shell for me looking for devShells.ci.packages list where all my dependencies are listed.
+There are many resources on nix flakes, but all You need to know for now is the fact that with this flake when I run `nix develop .#ci -c $SHELL` nix will make development shell for me looking for devShells.ci.packages list where all my dependencies are listed.
 I'm using $SHELL env variable as custom command, so I immediately start running my default shell - Nushell.

 As you can see my dev dependencies include: rustc, nushell, cargo, nodejs and pnpm.
 I list all dependencies that my scripts or services might need here so it can be built both locally and in CI.